johnwesleyquintero/scalesmart/docs/crm/documentation.md

 - **Filter Customers by Category:** Allows users to filter customers by category.
 - **Export Customers to CSV:** Allows users to export the customer data to a CSV file.
 - **Copy Notes to Clipboard:** Allows users to copy the notes of a customer to the clipboard as Markdown.
+- **Exact Match Category Filter:** Allows users to filter customers by exact category match.
+- **Pagination:** Implements pagination for the customer list.

 ## Technical Details